-5.12.3 Road Blockage
+5.13.3 Road Blockage

-Competitors coming upon a total road blockage shall make all efforts to ensure the safety of the area.
-After securing the scene, competitors are to make all efforts to clear the road blockage and continue to the end of the stage.
+Competitors coming upon a completely impassable total road blockage shall make all efforts to ensure the safety of the area and follow the SOS procedures.
+After securing the scene, competitors are to make all efforts to clear the road blockage and send one competitor continue to the next radio point end of the stage.
 The first competitor to pass through shall notify event officials of the situation via the next radio point or control.

-Competitors stopped due to a breach of stage security or a road blockage shall be scored as per RCR 5.13.
+Competitors stopped due to a breach of stage security or a road blockage shall be scored as per RCR 5.14.

-5.13 Interruption of a Special Stage
+5.14 Interruption of a Special Stage

-5.13.1 Stage Stoppage
+5.14.1 Stage Stoppage